-Each band’s recordings will be live-streamed and published on the BANSW YouTube channel, subject to permissions being provided.
+Each band’s recordings will be live-streamed and published on the BANSW YouTube channel, subject to permission.

-The entry fee for ANOFOB is $140 for all bands,
+The entry fee for ANOFOB is $140 for all brass and concert bands.

-however, for BANSW and Pipe Band Australia (PBA) registered bands , the fee is $100.
+However, for BANSW and Pipe Band Australia (PBA) registered bands, the price is $100.

 There will be no refund of entry fees after the closing date except in the event of extenuating circumstances and at the discretion of the ANOFOB organising committee.

 Bands should enter the grade/level that best represents their current playing ability, NOT by the level of the music they choose to submit.

 - Developing: the band plays Music Grade Levels 0 to 2.